frontimax/football-butler/README.md

 The "comfort" functions (one class for each endpoint with semantic methods) of this Gem only covers API calls for the Free Tier (TIER_ONE) yet, the next version will add also the features included in TIER_TWO and up (Players, Bookings and Odds).

-Update April 10th 2021: The Tier packages have been adjusted, Standings are now part of TIER_ONE ans also of the newest Gem Version 1.1.0
+**Update April 10th 2021:** The Tier packages have been adjusted - Standings are now part of TIER_ONE and also of the newest Gem Version 1.1.0

 ## Installation